April is Oral Cancer Awareness Month at Bruggeman Dental

 • Tobacco Use: Smoking cigarettes, pipes, cigars, and using smokeless tobacco significantly increases the risk of oral cancer.

-• Heavy Alcohol Consumption: Consuming large amounts of alcohol regularly has been linked to an increased risk of developing oral cancer.
+• Heavy Alcohol Consumption: Regularly consuming large amounts of alcohol increases the risk of developing oral cancer.

 • Sun Exposure: Excessive sun exposure can increase the risk of lip cancer.

-• Poor Diet: A diet low in fruits and vegetables has been associated with an increased risk of oral cancer.
+• Poor Diet: A diet lacking fruits and vegetables increases the risk of oral cancer.

 • Family History: Having a family history of oral cancer puts individuals at a higher risk.